danielclickh/marketing-website-preview/content/lessons/connect-tableau-to-clickhouse/index.md

 <img src="./images/tpcdschema.png" width="100%" alt="Select TPCD for the Schema" border="1px" />

-You are now ready to build some visualizations in Tableau.
+You are now ready to build some visualizations in Tableau!

 {{< /detail-tag >}}